-• If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services
+- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not HAP Senior Plus.
+For services that are covered by HAP Senior Plus but are not covered by Medicare Part A or B: HAP Senior Plus will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not HAP Senior Plus.

-\$25 copay for a one-time only hospice consultation with a primary care physician.
+\$15 copay for a one-time only hospice consultation with a primary care physician.